Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Eat more green vegetables.

-• Say no to junk food.
+• Avoid junk food.

 • Count your fibers.
 Eat oats, barley, cereals, carrots, oranges, berries, nuts, etc.

-• Do meditation to manage emotional health.
+• Practice meditation to support emotional well-being.

 ijapc.com